stvsmth/tic-tac-toe-python3/README.md

 Default play mode is human (X) vs computer(O) you play the computer, but it provides an option for taking out the automated game play.

-This is the first in what I hope will be several implementations of the game.
-However, as I know Python best, and I'm fond of the command-line, this will likely be the reference implementation that I fiddle with the most.

 This code grew out of the [programming task](https://www.recurse.com/pairing-tasks) I chose for the [Recurse Center](https://www.recurse.com/about).
 That task asked to upload a single file, and I will keep that constraint for now.
 Therefore, I will keep most discussion of the code choices in the